 Let’s look at how you can market your business online:

 - Purchase domain name and web host – the first step in online marketing is having a website.
-To create your own website, consider signing up with Bluehost.
-You can get a domain name and a web host for only $2.95/month.
+To create your own website, sign up with Bluehost.
+You’ll get a domain name, easy-to-use site building tools, and a web host for only $2.95/month.
+Click here to get started.

 Step 7: Choose a Legal Structure